 The SPC-1C/E benchmark extension for storage components is the first industry-standard storage benchmark that includes measurement and reporting of energy use in addition to storage performance.
 SPC-1C/E utilizes the SPC-1C workload and incorporates the complete set of SPC-1C performance measurements and reporting.
 Additional details are available in an SPC-1C/E presentation available for viewing or download.

-Listed below is a table of all current SPC-1C and SPC-1C/E Results.
 In addition, the following information is available to aid in comparing SPC Results as well understanding status levels and categorization applicable for each SPC Result:

 When comparing SPC Results, the difference between the Tested Storage Configuration and the Tested Storage Product of each SPC Result must be considered.